District Newsletter

 You are all invited to a Service on 14th July to celebrate God's work in the Bolton and Rochdale District.

 It will be an opportunity to give thanks and share fellowship together prior to the amalgamation of 5 Districts in the new one District to be called North West England District.
-(There will be a service for this on 31 August - more details later).

 We, as Bolton and Rochdale District, have made a unique contribution to Methodism over the years, so come and join us at Harwood Methodist Church, where there is room for all and a good car park.